Statistical Inference for Noisy Incomplete Binary Matrix: Statistical Inference

-We provide some discussions on Conditions~\ref{cond:speed} and \ref{cond:connect}.
-Condition~\ref{cond:speed}(a) requires the number of observations for each parameter to grow to infinity at a suitable rate.
-Under this requirement, the proportion of observable entries is allowed to decay to zero at the rate $(NJ)^{-\frac{1}{3}}$.
-Condition~\ref{cond:speed}(b) is a very mild technical condition that requires $J_*$ to grow faster than $\log(N)$.
-Condition~\ref{cond:speed}(c) requires that $J_*$ and $J^*$ are of the same order.
-This assumption essentially requires a balanced missing data pattern that has a similar spirit as the random sampling regimes for missingness adopted in \cite{cai2013max} and \cite{davenport20141}.
-Condition~\ref{cond:connect} is necessary and sufficient for the identifiability of $\theta$ and $\beta$; see Proposition~\ref{prop:connect} for a formal statement. \begin{proposition} If Condition~\ref{cond:connect} holds, then $\theta$ and $\beta$ are uniquely determined by equations $\sum_{i=1}^N\theta_i=0$ and $\theta_i - \beta_j = m_{ij}$, $i = 1, ..., N, j = 1, ..., J$, for which $z_{ij} = 1$.
+{Condition~\ref{cond:speed}(a) is a mild technical condition requires that $J_*$ grows faster than $\log N$.
+Condition~\ref{cond:speed}(b) imposes constraints on the number of observations for parameters to grow at suitable rates.
+In particular, note that in the case of $N_*\asymp N^*$ and $J_*\asymp J^*$, the observed entries of the matrix can be of the order $O(N_*J_*)$=$O(N^*J^*)$; then the condition of $ N_* J_*N^{-1}\to\infty$ gives a natural requirement for the consistency theory that the number of observed entries needs to have a higher order than the number of unknown parameters, which is of the order $O(N)$.
+Condition~\ref{cond:speed}(c) requires that $N_*$ and $N^*$ are of the same order for convenience of the proof.
+This assumption essentially requires a balanced missing data pattern that has a similar spirit as the random sampling regimes for missingness adopted in \citet{cai2013max} and \citet{davenport20141}.}